Speech, language and communication in the Early Years

-In line with the Department for Education's social mobility priorities, we aim to help close the word gap, ensuring all children are able to experience a language rich early environment.
+In line with the Department for Education's paper on social mobility, we understand the need to retain our focus on supporting children's speech, language and communication development to help close the word gap, ensuring all children are able to experience a language rich early environment.

 Staff in our early years have extension experience and training which allows us to help improve outcomes in language and communication for children.

 'time to talk' is Warwickshire's evidence-based, strategic approach which supports the development of excellent early communication skills.
 The vision is that every child should have the best available opportunities to achieve their potential in speech, language and communication.

 ‘time to talk’ supports children’s communication and language and their personal, social and emotional development; two of the three identified prime areas of development.

 Evidence shows that settings which implement ‘time to talk' achieve a significant improvement in children’s speech, language and communication skills.
 As a 'time to talk' setting with 'enhanced' certification, we aim to: